Where to Search for Data

 2. Data Links in this guide

-While this list is far from comprehensive, we've tried to include some commonly used, free, Internet sources for data.
+While this list is not comprehensive, we've tried to include some commonly used, free, Internet sources for data.
 Some data is in .shp file format and some is tabular.

 Click on the drop down arrow above, or one of the categories in the Content box on the right.

 Some data is only available on CD-ROM or DVD-ROM in the GIS lab.
-Search the Barton catalog (MIT's Library catalog) to find these datasets.
+These are listed in Barton catalog (MIT's Library catalog) to find these datasets.
 Click here for more information about searching the library catalog.

 New, freely available data is being posted all the time, so if you can't find the data you are looking for using the links above, try doing an Internet search.
 If you find useful data, let us know so we can add the link to this site.
 Also make sure to download and save the data.
 Web pages often appear and disappear overnight!